sachalrana/RegTech/README.md

 The folder **RegTechInterface** has the code for the front-end which is used by the compliance officers to approve/disapprove a requirement.

 The folder **PythonCode** has the code for the scraping regulations from U.S Federal Government website and storing them in a SQL database.

-The file **NLTK_Capstone_FinalVersion** has code where all the processing is being done on the text scraped.
+The file *NLTK_Capstone_FinalVersion.py* has code where all the processing is being done on the text scraped.
+The file *requirementsloader.py* has code which stores the scraped requirements in a SQL Database The file *ScrapingRegulations.py* has code which scrapes the data from the Federal Government website and organizes them by Chapter

 ## Screenshots